Dark Sun: Shattered Lands: Gameplay

+Release

-ReleaseShattered Lands was released in a somewhat unfinished state in 1993, and later patched to a more workable version.
+Shattered Lands was released in a somewhat unfinished state in 1993, and later patched to a more workable version.
 It was available on both floppy disk and CD-ROM, though the CD-ROM contained no additional content and was merely used to install the game to the computer's hard drive.
 It was later re-released as part of the AD&D Masterpiece Collection in 1996.
 In addition, Data East was developing console ports for the Sega Saturn and Sony PlayStation for release in 1996, but they were cancelled.
 The game was re-released in 2015 on GOG.com with support for Windows, macOS, and Linux.

 Reception

+Sales

-SalesShattered Lands debuted at #17 on PC Data's computer games sales chart for the month of September 1993.
+Shattered Lands debuted at #17 on PC Data's computer games sales chart for the month of September 1993.
 It climbed to third place in October.